Hanzarniwin40527436/Group-3/usecase/Usecase developer 1.1.md

 no trigger

 MAIN SUCCESS SCENARIO
-- manager requests countries from the reports
+- manager requests countries from the database
 - a report, showing the countries in the world organised by largest population to smallest.

 EXTENSIONS